Autistic Spectrum Disorder Training

 It meets four times a year, with a different focus for each meeting - previous topics have included women and girls, sensory needs, and autism and anxiety.

-Meetings are cofacilitated by someone with autism and enable exploration of new learning, networking with fellow professionals and discussion of challenges
+Meetings are jointly facilitated by someone with autism and a specialist trainer, and enable exploration of new learning, networking with fellow professionals and discussion of challenges.

 To book a place at the forum contact: email@example.com